awcoetzer/javascript-studies/module-2/MODULE-2.md

 #### THE 'NOT' OPERATOR | `!`

-The `!` logical operator simply reverses the expressions outcome, the `!` operator has precedance over other logical operators.
+The `!` logical operator simply reverses the expressions outcome, the `!` operator has precedence over other logical operators.

 ---